 MIA Esie Laser-Cut Flats ($49) – KEPT

 After wearing these flats around some more I decided that I really wanted to add them to my collection.
 They’re a fun pop of color, and the soft suede fabric is actually really comfortable.
 I totally never would have picked these out for myself, but now that I’ve tried them on I’m loving the way they look.

 As I mentioned in my video, I think Stitch Fix is a really awesome company, and I’m more than happy to be an affiliate for them.
 Basically, this just means that if you decide to subscribe through one of my affiliate links, I’ll earn a small commission.
 I seriously appreciate everyone who supports me and my blog, but also completely respect your choice to not use an affiliate link if it makes you uncomfortable.
 Ultimately I want to bring you all the best quality content possible.
 I only choose to work with brands I love and think my readers can get excited about, but also won’t hesitate to share shortcomings when I see them.
 It’s all about honesty, friends!

 If you have any questions about Stitch Fix, ask me in the comments below.
 I’d be more than happy to help you out.
-If you’re interested in getting your own fix styled, you can use my referral link to have your first $20 styling free waived!
+If you’re interested in getting your own fix styled, you can use my referral link and we’ll each get $25 towards our next fix!
 And if you’ve already given Stitch Fix a go in the past, I’d love to hear your feedback.
 Did you have a good experience?
 Was your Fix a bust?
 Let me know what your experience was like!